 - 100% essential oil

 - Therapeutic grade

-I highly recommend Healing Solution's bergamot oil.
+I highly recommend Plant Therapy's bergamot oil.
 The oil from this brand ticks off all the things you need in your bergamot oil.
 Since they manufacture essential oils for the individual properties each of them has, you can be sure to reap the much-desired qualities of bergamot oil and not just its scent.